Ashwagandha: Benefits, Dosage, Side Effects, Drug Interactions, And Other Important Information

 The Chemistry of Ashwagandha

-The main bioactive substances in Ashwagandha are withanolides, which are a class of naturally occurring steroids with a distinctive C28 ergostane structure.
+The main in Ashwagandha are withanolides, which are a class of naturally occurring steroids with a distinctive C28 ergostane structure.
 Due to its powerful pharmacological effects, withaferin A and withanolide D have undergone a lot of research.
 Isopelletierine, anaferine, cuseohygrine, and tropine are among the alkaloids, a different family of chemical substances found in Ashwagandha.
 The numerous health advantages of Ashwagandha are a result of these chemicals as well as other ingredients.

 Physiological Mechanisms of Action of Ashwagandha